 General Fund - The General Fund is the general operating fund of Alameda CTC.
 Its purpose is to account for all financial resources and transactions not accounted for in another fund.
 Included in the General Fund are three subfunds, one that accounts for administration costs related to the 2000 Measure B Sales Tax Program (Measure B), which is funded with 4.5 percent of Measure B net revenues; one that accounts for administration costs related to the 2014 Measure BB Sales Tax Program (Measure BB), which is funded with 4.0 percent of Measure BB net revenues; and one that accounts for non-sales tax related administration costs, which is funded, in part, by fees collected from the member agencies.
-Administration costs include salaries, benefits, professional fees, rent expense, office supplies and equipment, utilities, and other costs that cannot be specifically identified with another fund.
-Administrative salaries and benefits in support of Measure B and Measure BB are limited by the TEPs to one percent of sales tax revenues and by the Public Utilities Code to one percent of funds generated.
+Administration costs that cannot be specifically identified with another fund.
+Administrative salaries and benefits in support of Measure BB are limited by the TEPs to one percent of sales tax revenues and by the Public Utilities Code to one percent of funds generated.
 Revenues in excess of administrative expenditures in any one year are reserved for future administrative costs.